DoWellUXLab/DoWell-Data-Simulator/README.md

 - Simple integration into existing applications and workflows.

 ### **Getting Started:**
-To begin using the DoWell Random Table API, you will need an API key, which can be obtained by registering for an account on our [platform](https://ll05-ai-dowell.github.io/100105-DowellApiKeySystem/).
+To begin using the DoWell Data Simulator API, you will need an API key, which can be obtained by registering for an account on our [platform](https://ll05-ai-dowell.github.io/100105-DowellApiKeySystem/).
 Once you have your API key, you can start making requests to retrieve data from our extensive database.

 ### **Authentication:**
 Authentication is required for accessing the API endpoints.
 You will need to include your API key in the request headers for authentication purposes.